 The question whether or not to add a termination resistor comes up during a good number of MODBUS installations.

-Yet there to be no hard and fast rule as to when a resistor needs to be installed.
+Yet there is no hard and fast rule as to when a resistor needs to be installed.
 Much depends on the type and length of MODBUS cabling and the total resistances/capacitances of the loaded MODBUS.

 When wiring MODBUS devices, make sure you run the bus from device to device.
 The intent is to avoid long ‘drops’ from the main bus.